Documentary set to feature murderer and rapist who killed three in Sheffield

 The series, created by Yorkshire production company True North, puts the spotlight on a different killer each week and examines the scientific evidence which led to their arrest and conviction.

-Here is everything you need to know about the murders and what will be included in the documentary.
+Here is everything you need to know about the murders and what was included in the documentary.

 Who is Arthur Hutchinson and who did he kill?